 After your purchase you will receive a license password that must be entered in the Register dialog.
-This dialog automatically displays if your evaluation period has ended, or can be accessed on the menu from 'Tools > Register...' or from the Welcome dialog.
+This dialog automatically displays if your evaluation period has ended, or can be accessed on the menu from 'Tools > Register...' or from the Welcome or About dialogs.
 The following is a list of the fields in the Register dialog: